MahnoorAsghar/StakaterCloudDocs/content/sre/tenant-operator/tenant-roles.md

 ## 3. Viewer

 ![image](./images/tenant-operator-view-overview.png)
 fig 4.
-Shows viewers role in a tenant using Tenant Operator
+Shows viewer's role in a tenant using Tenant Operator

-Viewer role will only have view access on there `Project`.
+Viewer role will only have view access on their `Project`.

 #### Access Permissions